-3.8 Levels of Valuation Research and Valuation Report
+3.8 Levels of Valuation Research and Valuation Reporting

 Various levels of Valuation research and Valuation Reports may be contemplated as specified in a national code or standards.
 The level of Valuation research depends on the extent of work conducted in accordance with the Scope of Work.
 The level of Valuation reporting depends on the thoroughness of documentation.
-The levels of Valuation research and reporting undertaken should be stated in the report in association with the Scope of Work.
+The levels of Valuation research and reporting undertaken and the extent to which it conforms to a national code or standard must be stated in the Valuation Report in association with the Scope of Work.